 Reading aloud is not only a wonderful time to bond with your child, but it is an opportunity to share rich vocabulary, model fluency, and introduce books that open their eyes and imaginations to new worlds .
 The below picture books are meant to be read together with a caregiver.

 EASY READERS are listed below the picture books to help new readers practice their literacy skills.

 *This post contains affiliate links.

-Swashby and the Sea by Beth Ferry; illustrated by Juan Martinez-Neal, 2020
+Swashby and the Sea by Beth Ferry; illustrated by Juana Martinez-Neal, 2020

 Swashby, a retired captain, prefers to live his life alone with his only friend, the sea.
 One day his peacefulness is interrupted by an exuberant young girl and her grandmother who move in next door.
 He tries to convince them to leave him alone with messages in the sand, but when parts of the message are swept away by the ocean, they have an entirely new meaning.